50 Shades of GATE: Beyond Party Politics and Ole Talk – A Student Perspective

 TOTAL 5,863,461,674

-The costs of GATE and breakdowns of the information institution by institution have only begun being circulated in the media in the past week.
-What we do not know as a public is how do the decisions address the issue of the sustainability of GATE.
-Were the cuts rationalized or was a budgetary cap instituted and reduction measures followed?
-This is of serious concern when a social programme of this magnitude has been reviewed and decided upon before the reading of the National Budget for the new fiscal year.
-The political ends of ‘cuts’ to GATE may have been met but the value end of the programme may suffer.
+The costs of GATE and breakdowns of the information institution by institution have only begun to circulate in the media in the past week.
+What we do not know as a public is how do the recommendations of the Task Force address the issue of the sustainability of GATE.
+How were the cuts rationalised ?

-Michael Manley, in The Politics of Change: A Jamaican Testament (1974), wrote “Every developing society must aim at free, compulsory, universal education as its highest national priority….
-Right at the outset it is necessary to clarify a philosophical question about education which cannot be left unanswered.”
-(138) Manley is no doubt making a case for broader primary and secondary school education access to the poor and marginalized here.
-But he introduces an element, which is often ignored in the public discourses on GATE, he recognizes a “philosophy of education.”
-Words such as “return on investment”, “economic benefits”, “and wealth creation” and the neoliberal likes fit into a logic of capital that starves the instrisic value of education to a people.
+Philosophy of Education: Michael Manley in The Politics of Change: A Jamaican Testament (1974), wrote “Every developing society must aim at free, compulsory, universal education as its highest national priority….
+Right at the outset it is necessary to clarify a philosophical question about education which cannot be left unanswered” (138).
+Manley, at the time, is making a bold case for broader access to education for the poor and marginalised of Jamaica.
+He also introduces an element, which is often ignored in the public discourses on GATE, which recognises a “philosophy of education.”
+Terms such as “return on investment,” “economic benefits,” and “wealth creation” and the neoliberal likes fit into a logic of capital that starves the intrinsic value of education to a people.

-The design of GATE in the Vision 2020 strategy and policy was pegged against a controversial development objective and an unclearly defined notion of a “knowledge society.”
-However, lack of monitoring, poor data collection and political changes to the design of GATE established in 2004 created a political patronage machine for general elections for years.
+The design of GATE in the Vision 2020 strategy and policy was framed as part of Trinidad and Tobago’s move to become a “knowledge society.”
+However, lack of monitoring, poor data collection and weak review mechanisms of GATE established since 2004 created a programme that did well for politics and not sustainability.
 This is why there is a loud voice against the “gimme gimme culture” of GATE, which is seen as a political patronage programme more than a poverty reduction and education strategy.
 Dr. Terrence Farrell in The Underachieving Society: Development Strategy and Policy in Trinidad and Tobago 1958-2008 (2012), illustrates the failures of the State to execute Vision 2020 in the framework of its original mandate.
-He adds, “ Vision 2020 became more of a slogan than a plan in implementation…Far from being an exercise in charting the long-term future of the country, Vision 2020 ended as an exercise in futility.”
-The Vision 2020 document is no longer the guiding policy document for the current PNM Administration, however, the manner in which the “evaluation” to GATE was made have shown that there is little learned from the lesson of the past.
+He shares, “ Vision 2020 became more of a slogan than a plan in implementation…Far from being an exercise in charting the long-term future of the country, Vision 2020 ended as an exercise in futility.”
+The Vision 2020 document is no longer the guiding policy document for the current PNM Administration; however, the manner in which the “evaluation” of GATE was made have shown that there is little learned from the lesson of the past.

-What is valuable cannot always be monetized.
+What is valuable cannot always be monetised.
 What is valuable is valuable.
 Education is valuable to the person and the development of society.

 Questions to the Minister(s) of Education